anskrb/Vertex-Aided-Building-polygonization-/README.md

 ## Dataset

-The implementation utilizes the dataset from the SpaceNet Building Segmentation Challenge V2.
+The implementation utilizes the dataset from the [SpaceNet Building Detection Challenge V2](https://spacenet.ai/spacenet-buildings-dataset-v2/).
 This dataset includes high-resolution satellite imagery and corresponding building footprints.

 The data is hosted on AWS as a Public Dataset.
-It is free to download, but an AWS account is required :
+It is free to download, but an AWS account is required

-**aws s3 ls s3://spacenet-dataset/spacenet/SN2_buildings/**

 ## Results

 _The model achieves:_